 Most of them stuck.
 Badly.

-I had a kitchen full of broken biscuits and managed to salvage just enough for a decent photograph.
+Resulting in a kitchen full of broken biscuits where I managed to salvage just enough for a decent photograph.
 So, learning my lesson I did not make the same mistake when making these delicious, finger biscuits.

-These light, meltingly delicious Chocolate Vanilla Viennese Finger Biscuits are so yummy and are my wonderful hubby’s favourite.
+These light, meltingly delicious Chocolate Vanilla Viennese Finger Biscuits are so yummy and are a favourite of my husbands.

 Now we all know I am a self confessed Cookie Monster.
-In fact I think our whole family are.
+So are my whole family.
 When I was younger my Grandad would bring my youngest Auntie, my sister and I a cup of tea, in bed, every morning.
-No one made tea like my Grandad.
-Anyway we would always get three biscuits, which we would swap so that we had our favourites – I still cannot understand the appeal of custard creams, but each to their own.
+And, no one can make tea like my Grandad did.
+Anyway, we would always get three biscuits, which we would swap so that we had our favourites.
+I still cannot understand the appeal of custard creams, but each to their own.

-Ever since I was little, staying in the comfort and security of my grandparents home having biscuits with my morning tea was my routine.
+Since I was little, staying in the comfort and security of my grandparents home having biscuits with my morning tea was my routine.
 It still is.
 I can miss breakfast and lunch, so long as I’ve had a cup of tea and a biscuit or cookie first thing in the morning.
-It is the one thing I would not choose to ever give up.
+And, it is the one thing I would choose to never give up.
 It is part of my morning routine, so much so, that when I was in hospital last year see here, I would save my packet of 3 biscuits given out with the hot chocolate in the evening, so that I could have them with my morning tea.

 While growing up, although my Grandma was an accomplished cook, I cannot recall her making biscuits.
 Yet for me, it was the very first skill I mastered in my kitchen.
-These days I tend towards lazy cookies rolled into balls, or scooped with an ice cream scoop.
-So to actually pipe biscuits, make a ganache and sandwich them together, well that’s a first for me – not the piping, I’ve definitely never made sandwiched biscuits.
+Although these days I tend towards lazy cookies rolled into balls, or scooped with an ice cream scoop.
+So, to actually pipe biscuits, make a ganache and sandwich them together is a first for me (not the piping), I’ve definitely never made sandwiched biscuits.